Kalou: Ex-Chelsea star pays homage to dad after bagging university degree | Goal.com

 Kalou: Ex-Chelsea star pays homage to dad after bagging university degree

-Former Cote d’Ivoire and Chelsea star Salomon Kalou reminisced on his late father’s life lessons after bagging a university degree.
+Former Cote d’Ivoire and Chelsea star Salomon Kalou reminisced about his late father’s life lessons after bagging a university degree.

 The 35-year-old is preparing for life after the beautiful game as he was awarded a degree in Business Administration from Lyon’s Business School.